spacelift-io/user-documentation/docs/integrations/teleport.md

 resources via GitOps and infrastructure as code.
 This gives you an audit trail of changes to your Teleport configuration and a single source of truth for operators to examine.

-This guide shows you how to use the Machine ID agent, `tbot`, to allow the Teleport Terraform provider running in a Spacelift stack to configure your Teleport cluster.
+This guide shows you how to configure the Teleport Terraform Provider to authenticate to a Teleport cluster using Machine ID when running on Spacelift.

-In this setup, `tbot` proves its identity to the Teleport Auth Service by presenting an ID token signed by Spacelift.
-This allows `tbot` to authenticate with the Teleport cluster without the need for a long-lived shared secret.
+In this setup, the Teleport Terraform Provider proves its identity to the Teleport Auth Service by presenting an ID token signed by Spacelift.
+This allows it to authenticate with the Teleport cluster without the need for a long-lived shared secret.

 While following this guide, you will create a Teleport user and role with no privileges in order to show you how to use Spacelift to create dynamic